LiyingCheng95/Papers-on-Argument-Mining/README.md

 Argument mining as a multi-hop generative machine reading comprehension task （Findings of EMNLP 2023）

 Enhancing Argument Structure Extraction with Efficient Leverage of Contextual Information (Findings of EMNLP 2023)

+A School Student Essay Corpus for Analyzing Interactions of Argumentative Structure and Quality (NAACL 2024)

+BERTweet’s TACO Fiesta: Contrasting Flavors On The Path Of Inference And Information-Driven Argument Mining On Twitter (Findings of NAACL 2024)

 ### Others